Antonio Pacheco (baseball)

-Antonio Pacheco Massó (born 4 June 1964) is a retired Cuban baseball player, and is also a 3 times Olympic medalist.
-He coached the Cuba national baseball team to a silver medal at the 2008 Summer Olympics.
-He played for Japanese corporate team Shidax between 2002 and 2004.
-He has been a baseball instructor in the New York Yankees farm system since 2014.
+Antonio Pacheco Massó (born 4 June 1964) is a retired Cuban baseball player.
+He played most of his career as a second baseman with the Santiago de Cuba of the Cuban National Series, and was a frequent member of the Cuba national baseball team, as a 3 times Olympic medalist.
+Pacheco has been a baseball instructor in the New York Yankees farm system since 2014.